hermangroup/docs/wallets/dashcore/backup.rst

 of reading the data at some future point in time.
 As such, it is good practice to store a copy of the software used to create the backup together with the backup file itself.
-In this case, this would be a copy of the version of Dash Core you used to create the backup.
+In this case, this would be a copy of the version of Historia Core you used to create the backup.

 The *wallet.dat* file itself should be encrypted using a password set from the **Settings > Encrypt Wallet** menu item.
 However, this only